lanl/spatter/README.md

 #### Examples

 Weak-Scaling experiment with core-binding turned on and plotting enabled.
+Boundary limiting will be disabled by default.
 Results will be found in `spatter.weakscaling/CTS1/flag/static_2d/001` and Figures will be found in 'figures/CTS1/flag/static_2d/001`.

 ```
 bash scripts/scaling.sh -a flag -p static_2d -f 001 -n CTS1 -c -r -w

 ```

 Strong-Scaling experiment with plotting enabled.
+Boundary limiting using the values in boundarylist will be enabled by default.
 Results will be found in `spatter.strongscaling/A100/flag/static_2d/001` and Figures will be found in `figures/CTS1/flag/static_2d/001`.
 ```
 bash scripts/scaling.sh -a flag -p static_2d -f 001 -n A100 -r
 ```